 Here are four ways to help you release stress:

 - Reduce stress — One of the most effective ways to handle stress positively is to stay active and exercise regularly.
-It enables you to clear your thoughts and relieve the emotional intensity you feel when you are stressed.
+It enables you to clear your thoughts and relieve the emotional intensity you feel when stressed.

 - Adopt a healthier lifestyle — Living a healthy lifestyle can enhance your resilience to stress by boosting your physical and mental health.
 For instance, you can establish a sleep routine, avoid smoking and drinking, and maintain a balanced diet.

-- Maintain a healthy work–life balance — You should make sure that work or family doesn’t take over your life.
+- Maintain a healthy work–life balance — You should ensure that work or family doesn’t take over your life.
 You can plan out vacation and rest days to ensure you have the time to do the things you love, such as reading, watching films, or just spending time in the park, etc.

 - Practise mindfulness — Research has found that mindfulness helps reduce anxiety and depression.
 This is a mind–body approach to life that helps us manage stressful situations.
 Some simple mindfulness practices such as reading and meditation can be practised anytime, anywhere.